-This Vegan Crispy Cajun Fried Chicken Salad with Honey Mustard Dressing is the ultimate healthy indulgent salad!
+This Vegan Crispy Cajun Fried Tofu Salad with Maple Mustard Dressing is the ultimate healthy indulgent salad!
 It’s topped with a vegan version of Honey Mustard Dressing and SO crave-worthy!

 I know, this title is a mouthful.
-Vegan Crispy Cajun Fried Chicken Salad with Honey Mustard Dressing.
+Vegan Crispy Cajun Fried Tofu Salad with Maple Mustard Dressing.
 Let me explain.
 Back in college, before turning vegetarian then vegan, my favourite salad in the whole world was the Crispy Cajun-Fried Chicken Salad with Honey Mustard Dressing from TGI Fridays.

 Okay, maybe not in the whole world, but definitely my part of the world and the salad that was most available to me.
 It was made up of lots of lettuce, red cabbage, carrots, tomatoes, eggs, Monterey-Jack cheese and fried chicken strips on top.
 Now, while I’ve made a whole barrage of beautiful and interesting salads on JITK over the years, I’ve never recreated this one.
 Good grief, one day last month the craving for it hit me like a brick.

 So recreate I did.